Piyush-Jangid/GeoSlide/README.md

 #### Contributions are welcome!
 Please feel free to submit a pull request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
-Name: [Piyush Jangid]<br />
-Email: [xyz@gmail.com]<br />
-GitHub: yourusername

 =======
 # Slope-Stability
 >>>>>>> origin/main